harness/drone-artifactory/docs/MAVEN_README.md

 - Maven build step is used to build the maven project and create artifacts.
 - Publish step is used to publish the maven project artifacts to the artifactory repositories.
 - Authentication for Jfrog artifactory can be done using Username and Password or Access Token.
 Refer to below examples.
+- Additional build discard with below parameters can be done.
+    - delete_artifacts: The flag to delete the artifacts, if not set will only delete build metadata.
+    - exclude_builds: The builds to exclude from deletion.
+    - max_builds: The maximum number of builds to keep.
+    - max_days: The maximum number of days to keep the builds based on the build timestamp as start time.
+    - async: The flag to run the step asynchronously.
 ### Maven Build step example using Username and Password:
 ```yaml
 - step: